espiondev/source2blender/docs/source/TF2-Vanilla.rst

 .. note::

-    | In some cases, you may find two identically named files, one name starting with "taunt_" and the other name starting with layer_taunt_.
+    | In some cases, you may find two identically named files, one name starting with ``taunt_`` and the other name starting with ``layer_taunt_``.
 These are different files.
 As of writing, it is uncertain which is the one to use but, if one file doesn't give the wanted results, try the other.
-Also, not every animation is guaranteed to work, even if it's not an Additive taunt.
+Also, not every animation is guaranteed to work, even if it's not an Additive one.
     | Animations are designed to be played back at 30fps or 24fps.
 You can use the NLA Editor to change the speed of the animation.

 .. _tf2_v_weaponsandcosmetics: